kallemooo/rainGaugeLoraWan/README.md

-# Lora wan connected rain gauge
+# LoRaWAN&trade; connected rain gauge
-Simple tipping bucket rain gauge connected via Lora Wan.
+Simple tipping bucket rain gauge connected via LoRaWAN&trade;.
-The device counts number of times the bucket tip/tumble, and sends the value using Lora Wan.
+The device counts number of times the bucket tip/tumble, and sends the value using LoRaWAN&trade;.

 A receiver application can then calculate the rainfall, and if needed reset the counter.

+## Rainfall calculation
+The rainfall calculation is inspired by the [Arduino-Rain-Gauge-Calibration][argc] instruction.

+I am using a tipping bucket rain gauge with the dimensions 11 cm by 5 cm respectively giving a catchment area of 55 cm&sup2;.
+A collection of 10 millilitres of rain is 10 ml/55 cm&sup2; = 0.181818182 cm = 1.81818182 mm of rain.

+In the tipping bucket rain gauge, the bucket tips 5 times for 10 ml (or 1.81 mm of rain) and so a single tip is for (10/5) ml = 2ml (or 0,364636364 mm).

+## Hardware
+* An [Adafruit Feather 32u4 RFM95 LoRa Radio][32u4].
+* A tipping bucket rain gauge.

-## Integration to thethingsnetwork.org
+## Integration to [the things network][ttn]
-To simplify integration to thethingsnetwork.org a decoder and encoder can be used so the MQTT API can be used.
+To simplify integration to [the things network][ttn] a decoder and encoder can be used to simplify usage of the MQTT API.

 ### Reset rain counter
 MQTT command to reset the rain counter in the device.
+The parameter **reset** shall have the value **234** (0xEA) for the reset command to be accepted by the device.

 ```shell
 mosquitto_pub -h <Region>.thethings.network -u "<AppID>" -P "<AppKey>" -t '<AppID>/devices/<DevID>/down' -m '{"port":2,"confirmed":true,"payload_fields":{"reset":234}}'
 ```

-### Set transmit intervall multiplexer
+### Set transmit interval multiplexer
-MQTT command to set transmit intervall to 15 minutes.
+MQTT command to set transmit interval to 15 minutes.

 ```shell
 mosquitto_pub -h <Region>.thethings.network -u "<AppID>" -P "<AppKey>" -t '<AppID>/devices/<DevID>/down' -m '{"port":2,"confirmed":true,"payload_fields":{"multiplexer":15}}'
 ```

-### JavaScript decoder for thethingsnetwork.org
+### JavaScript decoder for [the things network][ttn]

 ```javascript
 function Decoder(bytes, port)